xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 ## Navigation / Controls

 * Pressing `OK` on a folder label will open/navigate to that folder and display it's contents
-* Pressing `OK` on a signal will transmit that signal
+* Pressing `OK` on a signal will transmit that signal / playlist
 * Pressing `Back` will take you up one folder
 * Pressing `Up` and `Down` will, you know, select things up and down...
 * Long pressing `Right` will open that item's settings: Rename, Delete, Import Here, Create Group

 ## Signal playback

 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash blue until the action is complete.
-For RFID signals, they are continuously played back for 2.5 seconds, by default.
-This can be changed in [application Settings](README.md#application-settings).
+For RFID and NFC signals, they are continuously played back for their defined durations: RFID - 2.5 seconds and NFC - 1 second.
+These defaults can be changed in [application Settings](README.md#application-settings).

 ## Signal Organization

 The key to organizing your Quac! interface is to organize your `/ext/apps_data/quac` folder structure.
 The UI is derived directly from the filesystem structure.
 Every individual file/signal is given a label on screen.
 And every folder/directory is a logical group of more files/folders.
 Selecting a group in the UI will show you the contents of that folder.
 There is no limit on the number of actions or folders - nest as deep as you want!

 You can organize your files by device type, or by function.
-For example, you may have a folder of "TV" actions, which correspond to Channel Up, Channel Down, Volume Up, Volume Down, etc. Or you may have a "Work Access" folder, which contains files/actions that correspond to Parking Gate, Garage Door, Lobby Entrance.
+For example, you may have a folder of "TV" actions, which correspond to Channel Up, Channel Down, Volume Up, Volume Down, etc. Or you may have a "Work" folder, which contains files/actions that correspond to Parking Gate, Garage Door, Lobby Entrance.

 The files in a folder can be of mixed types. **This is Quac!'s main strength!** So continuing with the "Work Access" example, the Parking Gate can be Sub-Ghz and the Garage Door can be RFID.